 Perform Resistance Training And Build More Muscle

-Just because your body will continue to lose muscle every decade doesn’t mean that you should just give up and let nature take its cause.
+Just because your body will continue to lose muscle every decade doesn’t mean that you should just give up and let nature take its course.
 If you are wondering how to boost metabolism after 40, then strength training exercises should be among your go-to type of workouts.
-Remember that every 1 pound of muscle burns 7 to 10 calories per day, which is certainly more than the 2 to 3 calories burned by a pound of fat.

 Remember that not only will such a workout regimen slow down age-related muscle loss, but will help boost your metabolism as well; making your body burn calories and fat that enables weight loss and weight maintenance.
 Some simple and safe workouts for anyone above the age of 40 include jumping rope (you can use weighted ropes), squats, deadlifts, dumbbell chest, shoulder press, lunges, weighted planks, etc.